bverbeken/ostia.be/source/_posts/2012-09-10-xp-explained-without-explaining.markdown

 {% blockquote %}
 So the question, "Is my team extreme?"
 There isn't a binary answer.
 {% endblockquote %}

-And finally, not in the least:
+And last but not least:

 {% blockquote %}
 The key to XP is integrity, acting in harmony with my true values.